suardi26/Java-Basic/Basic Operation (Array)/README.md

 -  <samp>Filling Values in Arrays with the same Value can use the 'fill' function in the 'Arrays' class.
 The 'fill' function </samp>

    <samp>has 2 parameters, namely the Array data and the value of each Array index.</samp>

+- <samp>The 'equals' function in the 'Arrays' class is to compare 2 array data whether they have the same value.</samp>

+  <samp>function 'equals' has 2 parameters, namely data Array 1 and data Array 2 and has a return value is a boolean value (true / false).</samp>